panoptic-labs/docs/research/2023-10-31-UniV3_vs_panoptic/2023-10-31-UniV3_vs_panoptic.md

 $$
 Here, $r$ represents the *risk-free rate*, and $N(\cdot)$ is the cumulative distribution function of a standard normal distribution.

-Utilizing the formula above, we can compare the premia derived from the BSM with those obtained through Panoptic's Streaming Premia Fee Model (SFPM or *Stremia*).
+Utilizing the formula above, we can compare the premia derived from the BSM with those obtained through Panoptic's Streaming Premia Fee Model (SFPM or *Streamia*).
 However, there's an important caveat to consider: the BSM formula is tailored for *vanilla* European options with a fixed expiration time of $T$.
 In contrast, Panoptions are perpetual options.
 So, how does this comparison remain valid?

 Interestingly, it was shown by Guillaume Lambert (our Founder! 😎) [in a series of medium articles](https://lambert-guillaume.medium.com/understanding-the-value-of-uniswap-v3-liquidity-positions-cdaaee127fe7) that the time to expiration of an *in the money,* vanilla, European option is related to the tick ratio of a Uniswap V3 position by: